Superannuation / Personal Investment

 - Diversification

 - Holding investments across a wide range of asset classes.
-Property, shares, term deposits, bonds, cash, commodities etc – all have a different level of a risk and reward.
+Property, shares, term deposits, bonds, cash, commodities etc – all have a different level of risk and reward.

 - Liquidity